 Teachers after often underpaid–it’s no secret.

 The short answer is: Almost certainly yes.
 But, it depends in large part where you’re planning to teach–and for how long.
+While you should consider getting a master’s degree, a lot of other factors come into play when it comes to your income and return on investment (ROI).

 Note: Maryland, Rhode Island, Hawaii, Florida, and Washington D.C. did not have data in the NCES study.